MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/teodora-boblea-podasca/_index.md

   - Students (M. Sc.)
 ---

-Teodora Boblea Podasca is a student in health sciences since 2022.
+Teodora Boblea is a M. Sc. student in Health Sciences since fall 2022.
+Her project involves using radiomics to predict the histology (benign vs. malignant) of a small renal mass on CT scans.